jonS90/WordSafe/readme.md

-WordSafe is a simple cammand line utility that makes it quick and easy to create, read, and edit encrypted text files.
+WordSafe is a simple command line utility that makes it quick and easy to create, read, and edit encrypted text files.

-**Caution**: This project is currently unstable, volatile, and subject to much change at any moment.

 # Install